Óðmenn interview with Jóhann G. Jóhannsson

 I was born 22 February 1947 in Keflavik and grew up in Y-Njardvik.
 Now Keflavik and Njardvik have merged into one community called Reykjanesbaer.
 In those days many Icelanders worked on the U.S. military base (adjacent to Keflavik International Airport).
 On base, there was both a television and radio station broadcasting a free local signal for the soldiers and the locals in the region to enjoy.
 Thus American music influences were strong over there.
 The most popular and influential pop musicians of the nation came from this area, in fact it has been compared to Liverpool, hometown of The Beatles since the impact on Icelandic music at that time was so immense.
 As a child I grew up in a fairly close relationship with nature.
 My main interest during childhood was drawing and painting pictures.
 I was determined to become an artist one day.
 Elvis Presley was my first music idol.
 I was probably 10 years old the first time I heard a song by him.
 My older brother Eric (born 1945 died 1971) owned a guitar and started teaching me playing a few chords.
 We listened to Elvis Presley, Little Richard, Four Seasons, etc. Pretty soon music was my main interest and I decided that my destiny was to be a musician.

-2. Óðmenn was formed in 1966.
-Were you in any other bands before?
-Any releases?
+Óðmenn was formed in 1966.
+Were you in any other bands before that?

 In 1963 I attended Samvinnuskólinn at Bifröst, a commercial school in Borgarfjordur, and graduated 1965.
 I played guitar and sang in the school band both years.
 The summer I graduated four of us, members of the school band, decided to keep on playing, and now for the public.
 We named the band Straumar (Flux).
 We rented a flat in a small town named Borgarnes were we also worked a full daytime job.
 We played mainly at weekends and became quite popular.
 But I had other plans than to settle down there and moved again to my home town to found Óðmenn.